Albert Geyser: Theological rejection of apartheid

 The Broederbond led a smear campaign against Geyser and the other authors.
 Geyser was painted as an enemy of Afrikaners by journalists, church leaders, and members of the public, and received death threats.
-At a public meeting in Brits in January 1961, attended by about 3,000 people, the contributors to Vertraagde Reaksie were denounced as conspiring with the ecumenical movement to bring about the demise of Afrikaner people.
+At a public meeting in Brits in January 1961, attended by about 3,000 people, the contributors to Vertraagde Aksie were denounced as conspiring with the ecumenical movement to bring about the demise of Afrikaner people.
 Geyser's colleague from the Theology Faculty, Pont, told participants that the authors were " 'demanding the suicide of the white people in South Africa'."
 The effect of such attacks by colleagues and the media was to isolate Geyser completely.
 Invitations to preach or to participate in church events decreased dramatically, denying Geyser opportunities to present his views to others.

-Relation to the Cottesloe Consultation
+The Cottesloe Consultation

 Geyser received international support for his views when, following the Sharpeville Massacre in 1960, the World Council of Churches sent a delegation to meet with clerics in the Johannesburg suburb of Cottesloe.
 The Cottesloe Consultation resulted in 17 recommendations, three of which caused great commotion in the Afrikaans media: